 Proof.
-Just before the announcement at t = 0 (or at time t = -1), the market will evaluate all the scenarios for time t = 0 to reach a preannouncement equilibrium value.
-This preannouncement firm value lies between the two values, $V{is}$ and $V{no}$ , depending on the probability the market assigns to the rights-issuing decision.
-As a result, according to equations (20) and (21), if $V{is} > V{no}$ , we have the condition in equation (22); otherwise, the condition in equation (22) is reversed. $\Box$
+Just before the announcement at t=0 (or at time t = -1), the market will evaluate all the scenarios for time t = 0 to reach a pre-announcement equilibrium value.
+This pre-announcement firm value lies between the two values, $V{is}$ and $V{no}$ , depending on the probability the market assigns to the rights issuing decision.
+As a result, according to equations (20) and (21), if

+$V{is} > V{no}$ , we have condition (22); otherwise, condition (22) is reversed.

-To summarize, as in the separating equilibrium, rights issues in the rightspooling equilibrium can produce negative as well as positive announcement effects.
+To summarize, like in the separating equilibrium, rights issues in the rights-pooling equilibrium can produce negative as well as positive announcement effects.
 When both private benefits and investment opportunities are under asymmetric information, the valuation effects from private benefits of control and investment opportunities jointly determine the announcement effects for rights issues.
-This provides a coherent framework for understanding the mixed announcement effects of rights issues, especially those documented in markets where rights issues are the only flotation method.
+This provides a coherent framework for understanding the mixed announcement effects of rights issues, especially documented in markets where rights issues are the only flotation method.